 - You will be more creative – Sometimes all we need to get the creative juices flowing is to just sew.
 Even hemming a pair of the hubby’s pants can spark an amazing idea.
 Just being in my sewing studio is inspiring, but when I am actually at the machine or doing hand stitching, it is like the creative part of my brain gets turned on.
 Sewing everyday is often what gives me the next project to be excited about.

-- You can make gifts for your friends and family – If you are sewing 20 minutes a day, you are finishing projects.
+- You can make gifts for your friends and family – If you are sewing every day for 20 minutes, you will finish projects.
 Some days, you will walk into your studio and think, “Hhmm, what should I sew today?
 Those are the days you should look at your calendar (or facebook page) and see which family member or friend has the next birthday.
 Then, check out this post and make them something!
 Maybe you have a friend who is having a baby.
 This Taggie is quick and easy to make and could be finished in a couple 20-minute sewing sessions.
 If you dedicated 2 of your 20-minute sewing session a week to making gifts, you would never be without the perfect homemade gift again.

 - You can actually make something for yourself (and not feel guilty) – If you are dedicating 2 of your sewing sessions to others, you can have the rest for yourself and not feel guilty!
 Finally, you will have the time to update the throw pillows on your sofa or work on the quilt that you want for your bed.